dustinwhuang/en-passant/_PRESS-RELEASE.md

 ## Heading ##
-  > Name the product in a way the reader (i.e. your target customers) will understand.
+  > Name the product in a way the reader (i.e. your target customers) will understand. en-passant

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
-One sentence only underneath the title.
+One sentence only underneath the title. a lightweight chess game for those who want simplicity

 ## Summary ##
   > Give a summary of the product and the benefit.
-Assume the reader will not read anything else so make this paragraph good.
+Assume the reader will not read anything else so make this paragraph good. en-passant is a chess app that strives to keep the interface simple, so that it will render quickly on any device.
+  It will allow anyone anywhere to play a game whenever they choose to as long as they have a link to that board.

 ## Problem ##
   > Describe the problem your product solves.
+  Eliminate the bloat from all the current online chess games out there

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  By using a simple interface, and unique urls to show game boards, so that no user accounts are needed to play.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+"en-passant will allow you to play chess anytime"

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Just create a game or start sharing a board with a friend, all you need is the link.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  "It's so easy to use en-passant, that I can play with my grampa!"

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  If you've tried en-passant and want to improve your chess game, check out the puzzles at: chesstempo.com